 Use the following contact center metrics to analyze cost:

 Managing contact center costs is another opportunity to use automation.
-To minimize long-term costs, use mobile messaging when possible.
+To decrease costs in contact centres, use mobile messaging when possible.
 For example, if there is an issue with your product, proactively send SMS messages to customers, letting them know.
 This helps minimize calls to the contact center, where they risk going unanswered if there isn’t enough staff due to attrition and absenteeism.

 Contact center metrics are incredibly important to how your team operates as well as how effective they are at helping customers.
 Track these metrics regularly, and use your analysis to pinpoint issues and uncover opportunities.
 The more diligent you are at tracking these metrics and making changes, the better off your team will be, and the better the customer experience will be.